Panel discussion - How to hire your perfect engineer

 People are just very good at interviews and presenting themselves, and then it turns out that it’s an entirely different person at work.
 What works best is a trial period.
 You must be prepared to lose money and make mistakes because no interview or test gives you more than a 50% guarantee.
 When you hire, you always guess; when you fire, you always know.

-It boils down to checking three human skills that matter in the workplace: the ability to communicate, collaborate with others, and be enthusiastic
+It boils down to checking three human skills that matter in the workplace: the ability to communicate, collaborate with others, and be enthusiastic.

 Ammon: